Targeted Ketogenic Diet – Overview

 And this will only happen when you do some intense workouts regularly.
 Some of the suggested workouts in the targeted keto diet are:

 - Cross Fit

 - Marathons and sprinting

 All those who are into a high-intensity workout regime and don’t feel it is easy with the standard keto diet can opt for the targeted keto diet.

 The targeted keto diet is also recommended for people experiencing certain cardiovascular issues while on a keto diet.

-Therefore, if you are already on a keto diet and just switching onto a targeted keto diet, you have to bring minor changes to your diet.
+Therefore, if you are already on a keto diet and just switching to a targeted keto diet, you must bring minor changes to your diet.
 This would involve bringing food items like:

 - Olive oils, avocados, palm oil, and nuts